History of Ajax, Ontario: Integration into the Durham Region

-The 1971 Oshawa and Area Planning and Development Study (OAPADS) analyzed various options, including amalmagating Ajax with the Township of Pickering and/or with the Pickering Village.
-The OAPADS report, presented to the municipalities in 1973, supported the amalmagation of Ajax into Pickering.
+The 1971 Oshawa and Area Planning and Development Study (OAPADS) analyzed various options, including amalgamating Ajax with the Township of Pickering and/or with the Pickering Village.
+The OAPADS report, presented to the municipalities in 1973, supported the amalgamation of Ajax into Pickering.
 However, the Ajax Mayor Clark Mason engaged in extensive negotiations to retain his town as a distinct municipality, and presented his case before the Province.
 Eventually, the Province agreed with Ajax's proposal, on the basis that it resulted in a more even distribution of population, and that the town had a strong sense of community since the DIL days.

 Accordingly, effective 1 January 1974 the boundaries of the town of Ajax were expanded to include several areas of the former Pickering Township, including Pickering Village, Pickering Beach, and Audley.
 The town's population doubled overnight as its boundaries now stretched to Concession Road 5 in the north, Lakeridge Road in the east, Lake Ontario in the south, and Duffins Creek in the west.
 To satisfy the residents of Pickering Village, the town of Ajax enacted strict development guidelines to ensure that the village retained its "distinctive flavour".

 The newly formed Durham Region took over several services, including policing.
 The Ajax Fire Department remained under the town's municipal government.